MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/azure-rms-problems-it-solves.md

 # What problems does Azure RMS solve?

->*Applies to: Azure Rights Management, Office 365*
+>*Applies to: Azure Information Protection, Office 365*

-Use the following table to identify business requirements or problems that your organization might have, and how Azure RMS can address these.
+Use the following table to identify business requirements or problems that your organization might have for protecting documents and emails, and how the Azure RMS technology can address these.

+Azure RMS is the protection technology used by Azure Information Protection.

 |Requirement or problem|Solved by Azure RMS|
 |--------------------------|-----------------------|